1776: American Colonies of King George III.

 I was elected to the Central Committee of the Reform Party of Ohio from Congressional District One in 1998.
 I served on the Central committee from 1998 to 2000.
 By 2000 the party was divided in half by conflicts over social issues.
 I chose to leave the extremist Ohio Reform Party after 2000.
 There was no place for a moderate there.

 2012: The 2012 THRO pages http://cs2pr.us/THRO were published on February 14, 2011 to announce Rich's intention to be on the ballot on November 06, 2012.
 Congress OH1 campaign web pages were also updated to the new election year.
-Rich will be on the November ballot for Congress OH1 in 2012.
+Rich was on the November ballot for Congress OH1 in 2012.
 Stay tuned, http://cs2pr.us/Rich.
 More updates soon.
-"Waste" your vote on Rich.
-Non-partisan voters can win in November 2012.
+"Waste" your vote on "Rich."
+Nonpartisan voters could have won in November 2012.
 Stevenson got over 6,000 votes and Jim Berns got over 9,000 votes in 2012, over three times the number of votes in 2010.
 Again with very little money spent.
-A non-partisan will win the OH 1 Congressional seat in the very near future.
+A nonpartisan will win the OH 1 Congressional seat in the very near future.
 I am sure of it.

 2014: I will be 72 years of age in January 2014.
 I will not likely be a candidate that year.
 I am looking for a very good candidate to win the next OH1 election in 2014.
-I will be available as a campaign manager for that candidate.
+I will be available as a campaign manager for a very good candidate.

 President Barack Obama may or may not make any noticeable change during his years served as President.
 I stand ready to applaud any success he may have in solving our nation's problems.
 I will not support a "D" for re-election.